thomasquinto/sfmovies/README.md

 # SF Movie Map (sfmovies)

-A simple web application built on Node.js, MongoDB, and Google Maps JavaScript API that displays San Francisco film locations on a map.
+A simple web application built on Node.js, MongoDB, and Google Maps JavaScript API that displays San Francisco film locations on a map, provided by [Data SF](https://data.sfgov.org/Culture-and-Recreation/Film-Locations-in-San-Francisco/yitu-d5am?).
 The map updates film location markers as the map moves (an option that can be disabled by a checkbox), and a search box presents auto-completed results based on movie title.
 Choosing a search result will limit film locations to just that movie, as well as display more detailed metadata about the movie in a pane below the map.
 Clicking on any location will also populate the show detail pane.

 A full hosted version can be found [here](http://sfmovies.nextguide.tv).
 This example is hosted on Linode.